Screen Actors Guild Awards News

 'Slumdog,' '30 Rock,' 'Mad Men' Top 15th Annual Screen Actors Guild Awards

-Submitted by Rich King on January 26, 2009
+By Rich King on January 26, 2009

 LOS ANGELES — "Slumdog Millionaire" took another step forward in the race for a best picture Oscar, winning the top prize of best ensemble cast at Sunday's 15th Annual Screen Actors Guild Awards.